panva/node-oidc-provider/docs/README.md

 {
   ttl: {
     AccessToken(ctx, token, client) {
-      // return a Number (in seconds) for the given token (second argument), the associated client is
+      // Return a positive safe integer number of seconds for the given token (second
-      // passed as a third argument
+      // argument).
+The associated client is passed as a third argument.
       // Tip: if the values are entirely client based memoize the results return resolveTTLfor(token, client);
     },